multimediaeval/multimediaeval.github.io/_editions/2023/tasks/musti.md

 hide: true  <!-- # change this to false once you finish editing-->

 # required info
-title: Musti: Multimodal Understanding of Smells in Texts and Images
+title: "Musti: Multimodal Understanding of Smells in Texts and Images"
 subtitle: <!-- # leave this blank-->
 blurb: Participants develop classifiers to predict whether a text passage and an image evoke the same smell source or not and identify common smell sources text passages and images.
 Optionally, the challenge can be addressed in a cross-language setting.